slugrustle/electronics/README.md

 TestSequencer is a fairly simple board that surrounds an 8&#x2011;bit PIC microcontroller with a power supply, programming header, and various inputs and outputs through ESD protected terminal blocks.
 I use it for controlling other equipment and running tests.

+HH509R\_Logger is a command line program to log temperature measurements from an Omega Engineering HH509R thermocouple reader.

 ## Getting Started

 The README files the individual directories descibed above are a good place to start.